All children can occasionally be inattentive, impulsive or overactive. For students with ADHD those behaviors are typical and often severe.

 Deciding if a child has ADHD is a several-step process.
 There is no single test to diagnose ADHD.
 Mental health professionals use the American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth edition (DSM-5) to help diagnose ADHD.

-• Often does not follow through on instructions and fails to finish schoolwork, chores or duties in the workplace
+· Often does not follow through on instructions and fails to finish schoolwork or chores

-• Often fidgets with, taps hands or feet, or squirms in seat
+· Often fidgets with objects, taps hands or feet, or squirms in seat

 In the case of ADHD, there must be written and signed documentation of a medical diagnosis by a licensed physician, an advanced practice nurse or a licensed psychologist.
 The diagnosis must include documentation that criteria of the current Diagnostic and Statistical Manual are met.
 (Minn.
 R. 3525.1335 and Minn.
 Stat.
 125A.02) All other eligibility criteria for OHD apply to the ADHD health condition.
 In comparison with peers, the health condition adversely affects the pupil’s ability to complete educational tasks within routine timelines as documented by three or more of the criteria described in Minnesota Rule 3525.1335.
 For initial evaluation, all documentation must be dated within the previous 12 months.